prathambhandari/Prathambhandari/README.md

 ## I'm a Developer!
 - 🌱 Ask me about MERN Stack.
 - 👯 I’m looking to collaborate with other Developers
-- ⚡ Fun fact: I love to Sing
+- ⚡ Fun fact: I love to sing
 - 💬 Love traveling.

 <br />